Albert of Saxony (philosopher): Philosophy

 Albert also authored commentaries on Ars Vetus, a set of twenty-five Quaestiones logicales (c.
 1356) that involved semantical problems and the status of logic, and Quaestiones on the Posterior Analytics.
 Albert explored in a series of disputed questions the status of logic and semantics, as well as the theory of reference and truth.
 Albert was influenced by English logicians and was influential in the diffusion of terminist logic in central Europe.
 Albert is considered a major contributor in his theory of consequences, found in his Perutilis Logica.
 Albert took a major step forward in the medieval theory of logical deduction.

-But it was his commentary on Aristotle's Physics that was especially widely read.
+However, it was his commentary on Aristotle's Physics that was especially widely read.
 Many manuscripts of it can be found in France and Italy, in Erfurt and Prague.
 Albert's Physics basically guaranteed the transmission of the Parisian tradition to Italy, where it was authoritative along with the works of Heytesbury and John Dumbleton.
 His commentary on Aristotle's De caelo was also influential, eventually eclipsing Buridan's commentary on this text.
 Blasius of Parma read it in Bologna between 1379 and 1382.
 A little later, it enjoyed a wide audience at Vienna.
 His Treatise on Proportions was often quoted in Italy where, in addition to the texts of Thomas Bradwardine and Oresme, it influenced the application of the theory of proportions to motion.

 Albert's commentaries on the Nicomachean Ethics and the Economics also survive (both unedited), as well as several short mathematical texts, most notably Tractatus proportionum (c.
 1353).
 Although Albert studied theology in Paris, no theological writing survived.

 Albert played an essential role in the diffusion throughout Italy and central Europe of Parisian ideas which bore the mark of Buridan's teachings, but which were also clearly shaped by Albert's own grasp of English innovations.
 At the same time, Albert was not merely a compiler of the work of others.
-He knew how to construct proofs of undeniable originality on many topics in logic and physics.
+Rather, he constructed proofs of undeniable originality on many topics in logic and physics.